International company

 By applying this methodology, companies can obtain equivalent indicators, calculated from the official details, in order to convert them into comparable indicators that they would obtain operating in the USA.

-If you are interested in obtaining your indicators, contact:
+accident rate If you are interested in obtain your indicators, can address to:

 General aspects of occupational risk prevention of workers abroad